thin-edge/thin-edge.io/crates/core/tedge_api/goals.md

     - What is the process of adding new variants?
 - How does the IO interface look like for external plugins?
     - Which ones should exist?
 Just StdIO at first, HTTP maybe later?
+- How to delineate between different plugin kinds in terms of messages it should be able to handle?
+    - For example are services always 'on system' and if one wants to restart a container one needs to be _specific_ about the container?
+        - If yes, how do mappers potentially make the difference?

 # Future possibilities